Ackee-Blockchain/school-of-solana/README.md

 # 👩‍💻 What to prepare:
 - Git
-- Your favorite IDE (VS Code, IntelliJ, Vim, Sublime, …)
+- Your favorite IDE (VS Code, IntelliJ, Vim, Sublime (...)
+Note: the terminal used in the lectures is Warp (warp.dev))
 - The desire to learn new things

 -----